galeone/dynamic-training-bench/README.md

 A single model can be trained using various hyper-parameters, such as the learning rate, the weight decay penalty applied, the exponential learning rate decay, the optimizer and its parameters, ...

-DTB allows training a model with different hyper-parameter and automatically it logs every training process allowing the developer to visually compare them.
+DyTB allows training a model with different hyper-parameter and automatically it logs every training process allowing the developer to visually compare them.

 Moreover, if a training process is interrupted, it automatically resumes it from the last saved training step.